eunices/bee-description-model/readme.md

 ```r
 source('01-model.r')
 ```
+- Model fit and posterior simulation will be output into `model/`

 note: using the sample data (`data.csv` and `offset.csv`) with Intel Xeon W-2125 Processor with 32 GB RAM (tree depth 12, 4 chains), the duration increased with iterations or adapt delta hyperparameter changes: